My absolute 30+ favorite books set in/about Vienna

-Although not directly pertaining to Vienna, this highly enjoyable chronicle is an ambitious feat that tries to explain music as a phenomenon and a part of our daily lives.
+Although not strictly on the list of books set in/about Vienna, this highly enjoyable chronicle is an ambitious feat that tries to explain music as a phenomenon and a part of our daily lives.
 It covers a wide breadth of time and genres, from Mozart and Haydn to jazz, hip hop, MTV, and modern technology and explains how the musicians’ role in society evolved from mere court servants to today’s influencers.
 Finally, in the last chapter, Tim Blanning discusses music in relation to nationalism, race, and sex and the trends they follow in our modern world.

 As it is one of the books I purchased and read in Vienna, it is for me a reading that will forever be linked with the city I now call home.